XBOW Analysis

 Domain-specialized agents Shannon runs 5 parallel vuln agents with 200-400 line domain-specific prompts. pwnkit sends one agent with dynamic playbooks injected after recon.
 See issue #18.

-Current realistic target: 90%+ on all 104 without abandoning the single-command baseline.
+Current realistic target: close the last retained-artifact gaps without abandoning the single-command baseline.

 Research-backed design decisions